gatorboy/apiai-events/README.md

 # What does the service do?
-It's a Salesforce events information fulfillment service that uses Salesforce APIs The services takes the `geo-city` parameter from the action, performs geolocation for the city and requests weather information from Yahoo!
-Weather public API.
+It's a Salesforce events information fulfillment service that uses Salesforce APIs The services takes the `event-name` parameter from the action, performs venue or time query from Salesforce Events API.

 The service packs the result in the Api.ai webhook-compatible response JSON and returns it to Api.ai.